andyphelps/purge_raw/README.md

     IMG_1000.jpg
 </pre>

-running `python3 purgeraw.main -i /blah/folder1` would remove 1001 and 1002 raw files yielding:
+Running `praw -i /blah/folder1` would remove 1001 and 1002 raw files as they don't have an associated cr3 file, yielding:

 <pre>
 folder1/